 Developing a relationship with local growers is a really good thing, as they will often save something for you when their supply is running low, and they always sincerely appreciate your business.

 I have never made okra soup.
 I had never even heard of it until I read Folly Beach, a book by Dorothea Benton Frank.
 I searched the phrase "okra soup" and found several recipes.
 Some are vegetarian and some are not.
 One used chuck roast, one used bacon, all used various herbs.
 Mostly, though, the photos looked very much like my homemade vegetable soup, shown above, while another looked like just okra and tomatoes in a brothy liquid.

 I Love My Stainless Steel Stock Pot

 6. Fried Okra

-You'll see above some okra that has been cut, battered, and salted.
-They are ready to be fried.
+In the photo above, you see fried.
 Not everyone batters it.
 Some people just coat it with flour, some coat it with cornmeal, and others use a mixture of both flour and cornmeal.
 Like most Southerners of my generation, I grew up eating almost everything fried or covered in gravy.
 It's amazing so many of us lived to tell about it.
 One of the most delicious and typically "Southern" vegetables in this country is fried okra.
 Believe it or not, there is more than one way to fry it.
 Please understand, however, I am not promoting the consumption of fried foods.